 Does your dog love the sound of plastic bottles or simply just trying to get things out?
-This is a very simple game.
-Simply take a plastic bottle and remove the top.
+This is a straightforward game.
+Take a plastic bottle and remove the top.
 Drop some treats into the bottle and let your dog get them out.
-This should be supervised (like all games in case they bite trough the bottle and causes sharp edges)
+This should be supervised (like all games in case they bite through the bottle and causes sharp edges)

 Make a wide enough slit in an old tennis ball to enable treats to fall out fairly easily, insert some treats and throw it to your dog.

-Get a load of toilet rolls, stand them up in a bowl and drop food into them, if your dog finds this easy then use a rubber band to tie the rolls together.
+Another great DIY Game is getting a load of toilet rolls, standing them up in a bowl, and dropping food into them.
+If your dog finds this easy, use a rubber band to tie the rolls together.

-This is a fun game that any kind of dog that likes sniffing will enjoy.
-Simply put a piece of food on the floor and then spread a large towel over it and watch them figure out how to get the food
+This is a fun and simple brain game that any dog that likes sniffing will enjoy.
+Put a piece of food on the floor and then spread a large towel over it and watch them figure out how to get the food.

 A variation of this game is to take a large bath towel and place it on the floor folded in half lengthways.
-Place a couple of treats on it and roll the towel over the treats and repeat until the towel is fully rolled up.
+Place a couple of treats on it, roll the towel over the treats, and repeat until the towel is fully rolled up.
 Let your dog unwrap the treats.

 This is a great game to do out in the fresh air of your garden.
 Throw your dog’s food on the decking or into the grass or hide it in various places, and let them spend 15 to 20 minutes hunting for it.
 I also play this game on walks hiding food in the cracks and crevices of fallen trees.